jrr6/15112_term_project/Project Proposal.md

 # TP2 Update

 Due to the implementation of data visualization taking slightly longer than expected, I was unable to implement multiple spreadsheets or more robust formulae for TP2.
 I now expect to complete those features by TP3; however, this may mean that one of either linear programming or data summarization may not be feasible within this timeframe.

+# TP 3 Update

+As expected, I did not have time to take on linear programming between TP2 and TP3.
+Instead, I implemented multiple spreadsheets and data transposition, which makes it considerably easier to ensure data is in the right format for plotting, as well as a better graphical UI, support for entering "cell blocks" in formulas, improved keyboard navigation, and auto-detection of the presence of series titles in charts.